DLinthorne/LLP-Experiments/README.md

 - [CODEXB.nb](CODEXB.nb) CODEXb is a transverse box detector proposed near the LHCb IP.
 Specs based on https://arxiv.org/abs/1911.00481
 - [FASE.nb](FASER.nb) FASER is a highly forward cyclindrical detector planed at the ATLAS IP.
 Specs based on https://arxiv.org/abs/1901.04468
 - [FORMOSA.nb](FORMOSA.nb) FORMOSA is a forward box detector using a LHC IP.
 Specs based on https://arxiv.org/abs/2010.07941
-- [MATHUSLA.nb](MATHUSLA.nb) MATHUSLA is a large transverse box detector placed above the ATLAS IP.
+- [MATHUSLA.nb](MATHUSLA.nb) MATHUSLA is a large transverse box detector above the ATLAS IP.
 Specs based on https://arxiv.org/abs/1901.04040
 - [SHIP.nb](SHIP.nb) SHIP is a fixed target oblate cyclindrical detector using the SPSS IP.
 Specs based on https://arxiv.org/abs/2009.06003
--

 ## Pythia Example

 - With the proper MAKE script